-Most people in Jordan travel by private car, so the fact that you, as SIT students, will be unable to drive will make life slightly more difficult in this car culture (but it will certainly be safer for you, as Jordan is well-known for its aggressive drivers).
-Taxis are available throughout the city for reasonable rates, and SIT will include a transportation stipend in your weekly stipend to cover your travel to and from SIT headquarters (most SIT students love taking taxis because of the exuberant nature of Amman's taxi drivers and their garrulousness that is good for practicing Arabic).
-During our excursions, the program will take buses within Jordan and will fly once during the semester for the trip to Switzerland.
+Most people in Jordan travel by private car, so the fact that you, as SIT students, will be unable to drive will make life slightly more difficult in this car culture

+(but it will certainly be safer for you, as Jordan is well-known for its aggressive drivers).
+Taxis are available throughout the city for reasonable rates, and SIT will include a transportation stipend in your weekly stipend to cover your travel to and from SIT headquarters.
+During our excursions, the program will take buses within Jordan.